zaber04/ip-address-manager/README.md

 3. `API request`: We can actually create a few extra API endpoints to provide specific support.
 But it would simply create too many endpoints.
 4. `Event Trigger`: We can trigger events from one microservice and set listeners on other microservices and take action on that.

-Considering the number of events being small, we chose not to use a meesage queue or redis and used `event trigger` instead.
+Considering the number of events being small, I chose not to use a meesage queue or redis and used `event trigger` instead.

 ## Service Registry

 Service registry allows auto integration of new microservice and endpoints.
-However, we have only a handful of end points in our application and hence a service registry isn't implemented.
+However, this app has only a handful of end points in our application and hence a service registry isn't implemented.

 ## CORS & Trusted Host & Trusted Proxies

-Lumen doesn't come with these features and hence we have implemented a basic version of these for our application.
+Lumen doesn't come with these features and hence I have implemented a basic version of these for our application.

 ## Rate Limiter

-Lumen doesn't come with rate limit or throttle middleware and hence we have implemented a basic version of these for our application.
+Lumen doesn't come with rate limit or throttle middleware and hence I have implemented a basic version of these for our application.

 ## Api Response Pattern

-We have implemented our own api response pattern for uniform behavior.
+I have implemented custom api response pattern for uniform behavior.

 ## Logging

-We have implemented our own custom logging trait to make use of systematic logging for errors.
+I have implemented custom logging trait to make use of systematic logging for errors.